-The objects are annotated to make it recognizable to drones through computer vision.
-And a wide variety of entities are labeled to make sure drone can detect and decide its direction and control to fly safely avoiding the obstacles in the path.
+The objects are annotated to make them recognizable to drones through computer vision.
+A wide variety of entities are labeled to make sure drones can detect and decide its direction and control to fly safely avoiding the obstacles in the path.

 Computer Vision in Drones have mainly three Applications:

 Computer vision in drones helps to track the objects while working for self-navigation and detecting the obstacles to avoid collision With such objects.
 An object tracking drone captures the real-time data during the flight, processes it with an on-board intelligence system in real-time, and makes a human-independent decision based on the processed data.

 While on the other hand, self-navigation drones get pre-defined GPS coordinates about departure and destination points.
 They have the capability to find the most optimal way and reach the destination without manual control, thanks to AI-enabled computer vision advances.